vermut/sailfish-signature-spoofing/README.md

 AlienDalvik files on Sailfish phones.

 Most of the existing tools assume `adb` as transport.
 In Sailfish it's a bit tricky so I replaced it with Rsync.
-Please not that Rsync is run in completely insecure manner, so don't leave it running in public unprotected networks.
+Please note that Rsync is run in completely insecure manner, so don't leave it running in public unprotected networks.

 Overview of the steps performed by the scripts:
  * fetch via rsync `/opt/alien/system/{framework,app,priv-app}`